Combodo/iTop/readme.txt

 #366 Global search case sensitive or not working at all (issue with COLLATION)
 #360 Wrong COUNT when using JOINS (+ other conditions)
 #340 Fixed OQL parsing issue - parameters in IN()/NOT IN() clauses
-#313: Provider contracts are filtered on the 'provider_id' - for filtering in the UI via the drop-down list of Organizations and for the security profiles ("Allowed Organizations").
+#313 Provider contracts are filtered on the 'provider_id' - for filtering in the UI via the drop-down list of Organizations and for the security profiles ("Allowed Organizations").
 The mapping for 'org_id', if any, is now taken into account by the security.
-#336: verification of the directory of the temporary config file was wrong... however the script still assumes that the temporary config file and the final one are stored in the same place... at the root of the iTop installation.
+#336 verification of the directory of the temporary config file was wrong... however the script still assumes that the temporary config file and the final one are stored in the same place... at the root of the iTop installation.
 #348 Multi-column queries not working fine with open joins and if null values to be displayed
 #356 Audit results filtered by context
 #357 Audit results list not expandable
-#353: no menu for DBServerInstance objects.
+#353 no menu for DBServerInstance objects.
 #305 Specified the charset in any call to htmlentities()
 In read-only mode, stimulus must not be allowed Display of relationships: Removed a "assertion failed" error message, and fixed an incorrect detection of the maximum recursion level
-#351: undefined variable sClass...
+#351 undefined variable sClass...
 CSV import web service - cosmetics on the reporting in case the data set is empty
 #388 Browser compatibility: Fixed issues with IE9 (Removed the 'bgiframe' javascript , which was designed for fixing IE6 issues only and causes troubles with IE9.)
 #385 Issue with auto-complete in search forms
+#394 Web service in CLI mode failing with error "could not find approot.inc.php"
+#395 Web service in CLI mode failing with no message

 3.2.
 Known limitations (https://sourceforge.net/apps/trac/itop/report/3)